Lacrymology/states/elasticsearch/doc/metrics.rst

 jvm.mem.pools.{{ memory_pool }}.max
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Maximum size of memory pool can be used in bytes.

 jvm.mem.pools.{{ memory_pool }}.used
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Size of current used memory pool in bytes.

 jvm.heap_committed
 ~~~~~~~~~~~~~~~~~~

+Amount of heap memory is currently allocated in bytes.

 jvm.heap_used
 ~~~~~~~~~~~~~

+Amount of heap memory is currently in use in bytes.

 jvm.heap_used_percent
 ~~~~~~~~~~~~~~~~~~~~~

+Percent of heap memory currently in use over commited.

 jvm.non_heap_committed
 ~~~~~~~~~~~~~~~~~~~~~~

+Amount of non-heap memory is currently allocated in bytes.

 jvm.non_heap_used
 ~~~~~~~~~~~~~~~~~

+Amount of non-heap memory is currently in use in bytes.

 jvm.threads.count
 ~~~~~~~~~~~~~~~~~

+Number of current active threads.

 network.tcp.active_opens
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Number of active :ref:`glossary-TCP` connetions.

 network.tcp.attempt_fails
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+Number of times :doc:`index` fails to open a :ref:`glossary-TCP`. connection.

 network.tcp.curr_estab
 ~~~~~~~~~~~~~~~~~~~~~~

+Number of current established :ref:`glossary-TCP` connections.

 network.tcp.estab_resets
 ~~~~~~~~~~~~~~~~~~~~~~~~